Development and Redevelopment

 As the most developed state in the country, New Jersey has to pay close attention to where and how development occurs.

-With limited amount of greenfield land left that is appropriate for development, redevelopment in existing communities with existing infrastructure is, of necessity, going to be the dominant form of growth.
+With limited amount of pristine land left that is appropriate for development, redevelopment in existing communities with existing infrastructure is, of necessity, going to be the dominant form of growth.

 - Cities and Towns